dbojan/cards/README.md

 You should have Documents/pokerdon/cards, and Documents/pokerdon/wallpapers, and licences folders.

-That is it, restart the game :)
+That is it, restart the game, and enjoy :)

 ## more info